michaelnetter/thoughts/decentralized-web-feeds/Decentralized_Feed.md

 The web was initially conceived as a decentralized system powered by open standards and protocols ( e.g. HTTP and HTML).
-[Tim Berners-Lee described it](https://www.w3.org/History/1989/proposal.html) as a network of information systems that is connected through hyperlinks, accessible to anyone, and without any centralized control.
+[Tim Berners-Lee described it](https://www.w3.org/History/1989/proposal.html) as a network of information systems that are connected through hyperlinks, accessible to anyone, and without any centralized control.

 During the 1990s and early 2000s, the number of